se-edu/se-book/cppToJava/about/text.md

 <p class="lead"><md>This book chapter **assumes you are familiar with basic C++ programming**.
 It provides a crash course to help you migrate from C++ to Java.</md></p>

 This chapter **borrows heavily from the excellent book [_ThinkJava_](http://greenteapress.com/wp/think-java/)** by Allen Downey and Chris Mayfield.
-As required by terms of reuse of that book, this chapter is released under  [Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License](http://creativecommons.org/licenses/by-nc-sa/3.0/) and not under the MIT license as rest of this book.
+As required by the _terms of reuse_ of that book, this chapter is released under the [Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License](http://creativecommons.org/licenses/by-nc-sa/3.0/) and not under the MIT license as the rest of this book.

 Some conventions used in this chapter:
 <div class="indented">